 Potassium is a good thing for kidney stones.
 People who eat lots of potassium-rich foods like fruits and vegetables tend to have less kidney stones.
 (5) Also, potassium in your urine can inhibit kidney stones.
 (6)

-Although Gatorade has some potassium in it, there likely isn’t enough to help kidney stones.
+Although Gatorade has some potassium in it, there likely isn’t enough to significantly benefit kidney stones.
 A bottle of Gatorade has about 100mg of potassium.
-One banana has around 420mg of potassium.
-One apple has 200mg of potassium.
+Comparing that to potassium rich foods, one banana has approximately 420 mg potassium while one apple provides about 200 mg.

 You are much better off getting potassium from fruits and vegetables, instead of Gatorade.